Intel-BMC/mctpwplus/README.md

 on the application logic and implement it.

 ## Building
-This library uses CMake as build system.
+This library uses meson as build system.
 The build is tested only on Ubuntu 18.04.

-Create a build subdirectory and execute the cmake command.
+Execute this command to create a build subdirectory and setup meson
 ```
-cmake -DYOCTO_DEPENDENCIES=OFF -DBUILD_EXAMPLES=ON ../
+meson setup build -Dexamples=enabled
 ```
 This will fetch and build prequisites if needed including boost sdbusplus etc. Then make the library using
 ```
-make
+meson compile -C build -v
 ```
 The output is libcmtpwplus.so which can be linked against applications that wish to use MCTP for communication.

+There is also one variant of the library libmctpwplus-nothread.so which use -DBOOST_ASIO_DISABLE_THREADS for building.

 ## Example
 The main class provided by mctpwplus is MCTPWrapper.
 The object of this